Command Team

 Command Staff

-Major Aaron Morris serves as the Deputy Commander of The U.S. Army Band, as well as the Associate Conductor and Officer in Charge of the Army Ceremonial Band, the Army Herald Trumpets, and the U.S. Army Strings.
-He is also the Officer in Charge of the Army Band Support Element.
+Major Aaron Morris serves as the Deputy Commander of The U.S. Army Band, as well as the Associate Conductor and Officer in Charge of the Ceremonial Band and the Herald Trumpets.
 A native of Finksburg, Maryland, he holds a Bachelor of Music Performance from the University of Maryland, a Master of Music Education from Old Dominion University, and a Master of Operational Studies from the Command and General Staff College.
 He is currently pursuing a Master of Business Administration from the University of Virginia Darden School of Business.
 His previous teachers and mentors include Dale Underwood, Dennis Zeisler, and Dr. Nancy Klein.

 Major Morris began his military career in 2005 as a saxophonist with the 257th Army National Guard Band in Washington, D.C.
 In 2007, he joined the Training and Doctrine Command (TRADOC) Band at Fort Monroe, Virginia.
 While assigned to the TRADOC Band, he was the first awardee of the Army Bands Soldier of the Year Award.